 Various estimates and assumptions regarding the future have to be made when preparing financial statements.
 They are the best estimates possible at the end of the reporting period.
 Given their nature, they could lead to a material difference in statement of financial position items in future years.
 The main items affected by these estimates are as follows:

-- goodwill: for the purpose of the consolidated financial statements as of December 31, 2011 and more specifically of the impairment test, the Group took into account the trends expected for 2012 as determined based on the budget and the forecasts included in the 2013-2015 strategic plan for the following years.
-Budget and plan were prepared based on conservative assumptions and considering the uncertain economic and financial scenario that characterised the final part of the year 2011.
-Such forecasts do not indicate a need for impairment;
+- goodwill – impairment test: for the purpose of determining the value in use of the Cash Generating Units, the Group took into account the trends expected for 2013 as determined based on the budget and for 2014-2016 has determined based on the forecasts included in the 2014-2016 strategic plan.
+Budget and the strategic plan were prepared in line with forecasts for the automotive segment made available by the segment’s most important sources.
+Impairment test based on such forecasts do not indicate a need for impairment;

 - pension plans: actuaries who offer their consulting services to the Group use different statistic assumptions in order to anticipate future events for the purpose of estimating pension plan expenses, liabilities and assets.
 Such assumptions concern discount rate, expected return on pension plan assets (this particular assumption concerns nearly exclusively British pension funds), future wage inflation rates, mortality and turnover rates;

-- probability of recovering deferred tax assets for tax losses: as of December 31, 2011, deferred tax assets for tax losses incurred during the year under consideration or previous years were accounted for to the extent that it is probable that taxable income will be available in the future against which they can be utilised.
-Such probability is determined based on the fact that losses have originated under extraordinary circumstances that are unlikely to occur again.
+- recoverability of deferred tax assets on tax losses: as of December 31, 2012, deferred tax assets on tax losses incurred during previous years were accounted for to the extent that it is probable that taxable income will be available in the future against which they can be utilised.
+Such probability is determined based on the fact that such losses have originated under extraordinary circumstances that are unlikely to occur again in the future.

 Adoption of new accounting standards